 The 18,047 newspaper titles in the Gordon W. Prange Collection constitute the largest collection anywhere, including Japan, of Japanese-language newspapers published during the immediate postwar period.
 Within this collection are major dailies such as Asahi Shinbun, Mainichi Shinbun, and Yomiuri Shinbun--including their local editions.
 The Collection also includes less frequently issued newspapers such as Kumamoto Minyu Shinbun, Nihon Fujin Shinbun (Tokyo), Aoba Shinbun (Miyagi), Yakyujin (Tokyo), and Kanshiki Nyusu (Hyogo), as well as newsletters produced by political parties, labor unions, farming cooperatives, literary societies, educational organizations, and students.

 Included in the Newspaper Collection are 700,000 pages of news agency dispatches (tsushin) from such agencies as Kyodo and Jiji -- the Japanese counterparts of the Associated Press and the United Press International.

 The 10,000 photographs in the newspaper collection were submitted to the CCD for review by Sun, Kyodo and Jiji news service agencies.
 Each photograph is accompanied by a news agency description.

 In 1999, the microfilming of the Newspaper Collection was completed.
-The microfilm reels are available in the East Asia Collection, McKeldin Library (EASIA JPNMFO AP95.J2G67 1997).
+The microfilm reels are available on the 4th floor of McKeldin Library (EASIA JPNMFO AP95.J2G67 1997).
+For the information about Search/Access of the Newspaper Collection, visit this list and this page.

 - The National Diet Library of Japan